Easy Frozen Margarita

 Frozen margarita in a margarita salt-rimmed margarita glass garnished with lime.

-Explore over 20 Best Margarita Recipes For Summer You Can Make At Home.
+And if you want more margarita inspiration, check out my roundup: 20 Best Margarita Recipes For Summer You Can Make At Home.

 The ingredients for a frozen margarita on a wooden table.

-🍸 How To Make A Frozen Margarita
+How To Make a Frozen Margarita

 A lime wedge being rubbed on the rim of a margarita glass.